 The largest increase versus the prior year was in industrials at eight percent.

 The largest decrease over the forty-two month period was in information technology at six percent.

 This is a horizontal bar chart with 4 rows for years 2020, 2021, 2022, and first half 2023.

 2020 shows 33 percent industrials.
 20 percent information technology.
 12 percent consumer.
 14 percent healthcare.
 7 percent financials.
 7 percent communication services.
 4 percent materials.
 2 percent energy.

 2021 shows 29 percent industrials.
 22 percent information technology.
 16 percent consumer.
 13 percent healthcare.
 5 percent financials.
 5 percent communication services.
 6 percent materials.
 3 percent energy.

-First half 2022 shows 34 percent industrials.
+2022 shows 37 percent industrials.
 17 percent information technology.
-17 percent consumer.
-14 percent healthcare.
-2 percent financials.
-9 percent communication services.
+15 percent consumer.
+12 percent healthcare.
+3 percent financials.
+7 percent communication services.
 6 percent materials.
 2 percent energy.